example42/puppet-network/README.md

           netmask   => '255.255.255.0',
         }

-* Use the main network class and the interfaces_hash to configure all the interfaces (ideal with Hiera, here the parameter is explicitely passed):
+* Use the main network class and the interfaces_hash to configure all the interfaces (ideal with Hiera, here the parameter is explicitly passed):

         class { 'network':
           interfaces_hash => {